 While crude 28-day all-cause mortality was lower in RECOVERY, age- and sex-adjusted mortality were generally similar, with similar trends in both cohorts over time.
 The reduction seen from March 2021 onwards, consistent with previous reports,24 may represent the effect of SARS-CoV-2 vaccination uptake, which greatly reduced the likelihood not only of hospital admission but also of death following hospitalisation.25,26 Overall, the absolute effect estimates generated by RECOVERY were generalisable to the national population during the period studied.
 However, secular trends in mortality rates should be considered and the best estimate of the likely absolute effect size in current clinical practice requires application of the proportional treatment effect from the RECOVERY trial to current absolute event rates among patients hospitalised with COVID-19.4,5

 Our study has a number of limitations.
-We were not able to determine baseline respiratory status (which has been shown to be an important determinant of the proportional and absolute benefits of corticosteroid treatment)21 in our reference cohort, since there was low agreement between respiratory support status extracted from HES alone and that collected in the trial (based on a larger number of linked data sources) and used in published analyses (Annex IV, available as Supplementary data at IJE online).
+We were not able to determine baseline respiratory status (which has been shown to be an important determinant of the proportional and absolute benefits of corticosteroid treatment)21 in our reference cohort, since there was low agreement between respiratory support status extracted from HES alone and that collected in the trial (based on a larger number of linked data sources) and used in published analyses (Annex IV).
 We also cannot be certain whether our reference population had clinically significant COVID-19, although we have mitigated this by including only people with a relevant ICD-10 code in the primary diagnostic position.
 Finally, our analysis was restricted to people admitted in England.
 Baseline characteristics were similar when comparing RECOVERY participants recruited across all UK nations, but may differ from non-UK countries.
 Finally, our analysis was restricted to the period from March 2020 to November 2021, due to changes to trial eligibility which could not be replicated in the reference population with the available data.
 However, recruitment to RECOVERY declined significantly from December 2021 onwards (along with national COVID-19 admissions), so that extending the analysis period to the time of writing (mid-2023) would add only a small number of additional deaths (~4%), which were unlikely to meaningfully influence interpretation of our results.

 Conclusion